 The park hosts numerous softball tournaments annually, and disc golfers.
 Improvements for the health and safety of park users includes a public restroom facility, irrigation for field turf maintenance and remediation of drainage issues that have led to poor quality athletic turf.
 Drainage improvements are also needed address persistent standing water in ditches and in low spots in the parking lots, bleacher areas and the ball field access.
-Development of drainage routes will encourage groundwater (which is expected to be amplified by residential development adjacent to the park) into existing drainage routes to the east and west of the park and through culvert crossings.
+Development of drainage routes will encourage groundwater (which is expected to be amplified by residential development adjacent to the park) into existing drainage routes to the east and west of the park and through a public through a public through a public through a public through a species of the park and through a public through a public through a public through a public to the park.